 - do not take a single HW element perspective.
-This is because 'hardware element' in this PAM can denote a HW part, a HW component, or the complete hardware - are not restricted to safety-related products or contexts, so for hardware development this HWE PRM/PAM, respectively, represents what ISO 26262 calls 'evidence of compliance with standards that support quality management' [ISO 26262-8:2018 clause 5.3.2 example 2]
+This is because 'hardware element' in this PAM can denote a HW part, a HW component, or the complete hardware (see Section 1.8). - are not restricted to safety-related products or contexts, so for hardware development this HWE PRM/PAM, respectively, represents what ISO 26262 calls 'evidence of compliance with standards that support quality management' [ISO 26262-8:2018 clause 5.3.2 example 2].